19 Beautiful Lakes in New Jersey

 A sweet little thing, Oxford Lake's charm extends beyond its sparkling blue waves.
 Motorboats aren't allowed here, so rest assured that a visit to this New Jersey lake will leave you feeling well-rested and relaxed.
 In addition to its clean, sandy beach, the area has a recreation area and picnic areas complete with outdoor grills.

-BYOF (bring your own food) and hunker down for the day or, if you don't fancy carting it with you, buy a hotdog from the concession stand.
+BYOF (bring your own food) and hunker down for the day or, if you don't fancy carting your nosh with you, buy a hotdog from the concession stand.
 On-site restrooms are an added bonus that make it easy to spend a full day here.